strangeforloop/reponsive-bauhaus-grid/README.md

 CSS Grid only allows the representation of squares and rectangles.
 In order to continue to use grid for experiment, I needed to get creative on how to represent an L shape.

 #### Capabilities
 CSS Grid makes it very easy to create responsive experiences with `grid-template-areas`.
-I used this to define and refine the layout.
+I used this to define and redefine the layout.

 # Improvements
 1. Maintain aspect ratios of shapes as the design grows and shrinks.